denniswalker/tunnelgraf/README.md

 local ssh config file (~/.ssh/config) or Lastpass, making sharing connection schemes more secure.

+Tunnelgraf supports including one config file into another to keep the connection profiles DRY when managing many similar environments, which is common in most SDLCs.

 Finally, it can also populate host file entries to redirect DNS names to localhost.